 \section{Introduction}

 Vortices are ubiquitous structures in various scales of nature.
-They typically demonstrate a topologically non-trivial configuration of fields both in quantum and classical dynamics \cite{Abrikosov:1956sx,Nielsen:1973cs,Manton:2004tk}.
-We define the vortices here as the localised static solutions to a gauge theory coupled with a matter, or a Higgs field.
-A characteristic example of the vortices is the magnetic flux in type-II superconductors, which appeared as the topological solitons in the Ginzburg-Landau(GL) model, namely, the static energy functional of the 2+1 dimensional Abelian-Higgs model.
-Those vortices in GL model emerge as the defects of field configuration with a spontaneous phase transition of the system, in which the ordinary Maxwell electromagnetism governs the dynamics of the vortices described by an Abelian gauge field.
-In 2+1 dimensions or 3 spatial dimensions, another ``dynamics" for the gauge fields is possible: one can incorporate the Chern-Simons three-form, which brings topological degrees of freedom.
-The physical significance of the Chern-Simons term stems from the fact the theory including it serves as an effective theory of the quantum Hall effect \cite{Tong:2016kpv,Klitzing2020}.
-The vortex solutions may notably exist in the Maxwell-Chern-Simons-matter theories and the pure Chern-Simons-matter theories \cite{Horvathy:2008hd}.
-In this paper, we consider the Jackiw-Pi vortex equation, which governs the non-relativistic Chern-Simons-matter theory in the static case, and its vortex solutions.
+They typically demonstrate a topologically non-trivial configuration of fields both in quantum and classical dynamics \cite{Abrikosov:1956sx, Nielsen:1973cs,Manton:2004tk}.
+We define the vortices here as localised static solutions to a gauge theory coupled with a matter, or a Higgs field.
+A characteristic example of the vortices is magnetic flux in type-II superconductors, which appeared as topological solitons in the Ginzburg-Landau(GL) model, namely, the static energy functional of a 2+1 dimensional Abelian-Higgs model.
+Those vortices in the GL model emerge as defects of field configuration with a spontaneous phase transition of the system, in which the ordinary Maxwell electromagnetism governs the dynamics of vortices described by an Abelian gauge field.
+In 2+1 dimensions or 3 spatial dimensions, another ``dynamics" for gauge fields is possible: one can incorporate the Chern-Simons three-form, which brings topological degrees of freedom.
+The physical significance of the Chern-Simons term stems from the fact that a theory including it may serve as an effective theory of the quantum Hall effect \cite{Tong:2016kpv,Klitzing2020}.
+Vortex solutions may notably exist in the Maxwell-Chern-Simons-matter theories and the pure Chern-Simons-matter theories \cite{Horvathy:2008hd}.
+In this paper, we consider the Jackiw-Pi vortex equation, which governs the non-relativistic Chern-Simons-matter theory in a static case and its vortex solutions.

-In ordinary Abelian-Higgs vortices such as in type-II superconductors, the flux of the gauge field, i.e., the magnetic flux, is concentrated at the zeroes of the Higgs field.
+In ordinary Abelian-Higgs vortices such as in type-II superconductors, flux of a gauge field, i.e., magnetic flux, is concentrated at zeroes of the Higgs field.
 However, another kind of vortices exists for which the magnetic flux is excluded from the Higgs zero, sometimes referred to as exotic vortices \cite{Walton:2021dgi}.
 The Jackiw-Pi vortices belong to the latter case.